chelsea6502/BeebEater/README.md

 BeebEater follows the same schematic as the Ben Eater one shown above, but with two minor additions:
  1. Connect the PS/2 keyboard's shift registers to the PA0-PA7 pins (Pins 2-9) on the VIA.
- 2. **VERY IMPORTANT:** Connect any unused/unconnected PA and PB pins from the VIA (Pins 2-17 on the W65C22) directly to ground.
+ 2. **VERY IMPORTANT:** Don't have the LCD and/or Keyboard connected?
+Send any unused/unconnected PA and PB pins from the VIA (Pins 2-17 on the W65C22) directly to ground.
 Otherwise, BeebEater will get confused and won't run.

 ## Serial monitor
 I recommend [**CoolTerm**](https://freeware.the-meiers.org) as your serial monitor application.
 It’s free, open source, cross-platform, and natively handles backspace/delete.
 Open `BeebEater_CoolTerm.cts` inside CoolTerm, you’ll have all the settings you need preloaded.